bfranceschin/OPenScience/README.md

 ```
 #### claimToOwner
-claimToOwner is a public function that allows anyone to pull value in Ether from the balance of a particular NFT to the address of its owner in exchange of a percentage fee on the value claimed.
+`claimToOwner` is a public function that allows anyone to pull value in Ether from the balance of a particular NFT to the address of its owner in exchange of a percentage fee on the value claimed.
 ```solidity
 function claimToOwner (uint256 tokenId ) public nonReentrant { ... }

 ```

 #### claimToRef
-claimToRef is a public function in that allows anyone to pull a donated value to the balance mapping of a NFT cited as reference in another NFT in exchange of a percentage fee on the value claimed.
+`claimToRef` is a public function in that allows anyone to pull a donated value to the balance mapping of a NFT cited as reference in another NFT in exchange of a percentage fee on the value claimed.
+It receives an integer, `to`, that represents the id of the NFT that is suposed to receive the funds and an integer, `from`, that represents the id of the NFT from which the funds are being claimed.
 ```solidity
 function claimToRef (uint256 to, uint256 from) public nonReentrant { ... }